sephorabemba/nllb200-lyrics-demo/README.md

 # nllb200-lyrics-demo

-Demo of lyrics translation with the NLLB-200 model
+This is a Streamlit demo app  of lyrics translation generated using the NLLB-200 model.